John & Julia look forward to you visiting their garden at 33 Goat Street.

 When we arrived here there was a sloping lawn that went from the trees at the top of the garden to a sharply sloping crazy paving area that led to a rickety (in fact dangerous) plank of wood that lead across the top of the shed roof at a lower level to a door into a bedroom.

 We dug out the garden and levelled it into the two areas, joined by stone steps.
 There is no lawn now.
 The two areas are made up of borders surrounded by Victorian edging tiles and gravel paths

-The garden is made up of herbs and plants that have a use – for foods, medicinal, cosmetic or historical interest.
+The garden is made up of herbs and plants, including wild varieties, that have a use – for food, drink, medicine, cosmetic, craft or just historical interest.
 The tallest are bay, medlar and different varieties of elder, one of which I use to make pink elderflower cordial.
 My children say my gardens have always been predictable, but I console myself that I am at least consistent with one of my passions!

 I love topiary and have always introduced it into my previous gardens.
 Here I have only room for one, a slowly developing peacock in yew, at the top of the garden.
 This year he has been decapitated, as his neck was looking too long!!